Reduce Allergy Symptoms in Your Home with These Tips

 When looking for an air purifier, the room size will be a big consideration.

 Make sure the unit you choose is large enough for its intended space.
-It’s important to know the square footage of the room that you plan to use the filter in.
+It’s important to know the square footage of the room in which you plan to use the filter.

-You also want to look for a purifier with a fine HEPA filter to trap even the tiniest of particles.
+You also want to look for a purifier with a fine HEPA filter² to trap even the tiniest of particles.

 A deodorizing feature is also a nice perk.
 A unit with different speeds and settings allows you to adjust it to various conditions.